Avi Loeb: Media appearances

 Joe Rogan, Mick West, and by the H3 Podcast.
 On August 24, 2023, The New York Times published an article about Loeb and his search for signs of extraterrestrial life.

+During an appearance on Joe Rogan's podcast, he also claimed that whether an ancient "sophisticated civilization" existed on Earth before humanity is a credible question to ask.

 Loeb also regularly writes opinion essays on science and policy.

 Honors and awards

 Loeb has received many honors, including: